zsparal/api-documentation/source/guides/pagination.rst

           :widths: auto

           * - | ``self``

-              | object
+              .. type:: object
+                 :required: true

             - The URL to the current set of objects.

           * - | ``previous``

-              | object
+              .. type:: object
+                 :required: false

-            - Optional – The previous set of objects, if available.
+            - The previous set of objects, if available.

           * - | ``next``

-              | object
+              .. type:: object
+                 :required: false

-            - Optional – The next set of objects, if available.
+            - The next set of objects, if available.

           * - | ``documentation``

-              | object
+              .. type:: object
+                 :required: true

             - The URL to the current list endpoint documentation.

 Example of v2 pagination